aceirus/NUS_ISS_ITSS_Project_GameFace/README.md

 ---
 ## PROJECT REPORT / PAPER

-`Refer to project report at Github Folder: Project Report`
+`Refer to project report for more details on our work at Github Folder: Project Report`

 ---
 ## MODEL TRAINING AND EXPERIMENTATIONS

-`Refer to notebooks at Github Folder: Experimentation`
+`Refer to files at Github Folder: Experimentation`

 ---